obiwang/obiwang.github.io/source/_posts/Core Animation Timing in Depth.md

 > The CAMediaTiming protocol models a hierarchical timing system, with each object describing the mapping of time values from the object's parent to local time.

-A layer define a timespace relative to its superlayer, simliar to a relative coordinate space.
+A layer defines a timespace relative to its superlayer, similar to a relative coordinate space.
 To convert from parent time $t_p$ to active local time $t$, there is an equation:

 \begin{equation}
 t = (t_p - beginTime) \times speed + \mathit{timeOffset} \mspace{20mu} (1)
 \end{equation}

 There are two kinds of local time, `active local time` and `basic local time`.
-Apple just refer the name without further description.
+Apple just referring the name without further description.
 But, for now, you can just forget about basic local time, and consider the active local time is the local time.
-In the following paragraphs, *local time* is refering to the `active local time` at most time.
+In the following paragraphs, *local time* is referring to the `active local time` at most time.

 ### Speed
 > Specifies how time is mapped to receiver’s time space from the parent time space.